cover main news cv research data public teaching ENJL

 Guilin Liu (Ph.D.
 2011 from UMass), postdoctoral researcher 2011-2014; now faculty at the University of Science and Technology of China (2016 - present); our papers (including a series of papers on IFU studies of quasar-driven winds)

-In addition, I am collaborating with (and have papers with) CAS postdoc David Nataf.
-Previously I collaborated with CAS postdocs Kate Rowlands [now faculty at STScI], Jorge Barrera-Ballesteros [now faculty in Mexico] and Guangtun Zhu [now in finance].
+In addition, I have closely collaborated with (and have papers with) CAS postdocs David Nataf [now faculty at UIowa], Kate Rowlands [now faculty at STScI], Jorge Barrera-Ballesteros [now faculty in Mexico] and Guangtun Zhu [now in finance].

 Ph.D. thesis students:

-Hsiang-Chih Hwang, graduate student, 2016 - 2021, our papers on binary stars, their lifetime, their evolution and their metallicity [Gardner Fellow, Spring - Summer 2018]; now a postdoc at the Institute for Advanced Study (Princeton)
+Hsiang-Chih Hwang, graduate student, 2016 - 2021, our papers on binary stars, their lifetime, their evolution and their metallicity [Gardner Fellow, Spring - Summer 2018]; after graduation -- a postdoc at the Institute for Advanced Study (Princeton), now in finance

 Kirsten Hall, graduate student 2014 - 2020, quasars and large-scale structure in CMB data (joint project with T. Marriage) [Winner of the Best Student Speaker award, Penn State neighborhood cosmology meeting, April 2016; winner of the NRAO student observing support fellowship, Fall 2018; selected participant in the 2019 Lindau Meeting] our paper on downsizing and our paper on the SZ effect; now SMA and Schmidt Fellow at Harvard / SAO